Analytical model for the remote epitaxial potential

 We now include free carrier screening from metallic graphene.
 This screening is typically ignored by slab DFT calculations that either do not include or try to subtract out the contributions from graphene \cite{kim2017remote, kong2018polarity,dai2022highly}.
 We model the graphene as a homogeneous electron gas with Thomas-Fermi wavenumber $k_{TF}^2 = (3^{1/3}me^2 n^{1/3})/(\epsilon_0 \hbar^2 \pi^{4/3})$ where $n$ is the carrier density, $m_0$ is the electron rest mass, and $\hbar$ is the reduced Planck constant.
 The screened transmission coefficient through graphene is

-where $\Delta z_{monolayer}= 3$ \AA\ is the effective thickness of graphene and $n$ is the number of graphene layers.
-Figure \ref{fig:screening}(c) plots $T_s$ through monolayer and bilayer graphene, as a function of typical room temperature graphene carrier densities $n_{2D} = 10^{11} - 10^{14}$ cm$^{-2}$ ($n_{3D} = n_{2D}/\Delta z_{monolayer}$).
+where $\Delta z_{ML}= 3$ \AA\ is the effective thickness of graphene and $N$ is the number of graphene layers.
+Figure \ref{fig:screening}(c) plots $T_s$ through monolayer and bilayer graphene, as a function of typical room temperature graphene carrier densities $n_{2D} = 10^{11} - 10^{14}$ cm$^{-2}$ ($n_{3D} = n_{2D}/\Delta z_{ML}$).
 We find that the screening is highly tunable with carrier density, and there is a significant screening-induced attenuation going from monolayer graphene to bilayer graphene (in addition to the attenuation from increased layer separation).
-For $z$ greater than the thickness of graphene, the total screened potential is